 What Happens If I Travel or Move While Awaiting My Adjustment of Status Interview?

-Steps to take to preserve your green card application while traveling outside the U.S..
+Steps to take to preserve your green card application while traveling outside the U.S. or if you change addresses before USCIS has made a final decision in your case.

 If You Move While Awaiting an Adjustment Interview

-You do not need to notify USCIS about temporary addresses so long as you maintain your present address as your permanent residence and continue to receive mail there.
+You do not need to notify USCIS about moves to temporary addresses, so long as you maintain your present address as your permanent residence and continue to receive mail there.

 USCIS is required to send notices only to the last address it has for you.
 "I never got my interview notice" will not be an excuse for missing an interview if you moved and did not change your address with USCIS.
 You should not count on the U.S. Postal Service, or anyone living at your old address, to forward your mail to you at your new address.